Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README-incremental-instructions.md

 ![Sign in with the Microsoft identity platform](ReadmeFiles/sign-in.png)

-> An Identity Office Hours session covered Azure AD App roles and security groups, featuring this scenario and how to handle the overage claim.
+> An Identity Developer session covered Azure AD App roles and security groups, featuring this scenario and how to handle the overage claim.
 Watch the video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=V8VUPixLSiM)

 > Pre-requisites:
 >